12 Best Indian Authors: Discover Your Next Favorite Novel

 Perhaps one of the most famous Indian authors, Salman Rushdie, has commercial and critical acclaim.
 In 1981, his novel Midnight’s Children won the coveted Booker Prize, and on the 25th and 40th anniversary of the prize, it was named the best of all the Booker winners.
 Currently, the Booker Prize is open to any English-language novel, but originally, this prize was only available to writers from Ireland, South Africa, and the Commonwealth, which includes Canadian, New Zealand, and Australian authors, as well as writers from the United Kingdom.

-Like most of Rushdie’s other novels, Midnight’s Children features a blend of historical writing and magical realism.
+Like most of Rushdie’s other novels, Midnight’s Children blends historical writing and magical realism.
 With magical realism, magical events are woven into reality.
 A master of this style, Rushdie is one of the best Indian authors because of his compelling characters, rich allegory, and often hysterical take on modern and historical tales.

 “What’s real and what’s true aren’t necessarily the same.”